Janesh98/neural-networks-from-scratch-to-predict-stock-prices/technical_manual/technical_specification.md

    * **Solution 2**

-     We decided to return to the original normalizing technique of using the max value as it did not possess any of these issues.
+     We decided to use different normalization techniques for different Neural Networks to ensure each Neural Network could perform to the best of its' ability.

    * **Solution 3**